 DSHS has three important notifications for clients participating in THMP.
 Please review the information provided and contact us at 1-800-255-1090 or email@example.com if you have any questions.

-First, beginning April 1, 2023, THMP will use a new method to determine eligibility for the program.
+First, beginning April 1, 2023, THMP began using a new method to determine eligibility for the program.
 The new method will create a more equitable and transparent eligibility process.

-If you are a new client, THMP will use this new eligibility effective April 1, 2023.
-If you are an existing client, THMP will use the standard deduction to determine your eligibility during your annual recertification period.
-If your recertification period is after April 1, 2023, your eligibility will remain the same until your next annual recertification.
+If you are a new client, THMP began using this new eligibility effective April 1, 2023.
+If you are an existing client, THMP uses the standard deduction to determine your eligibility during your annual recertification period.
+If your recertification period was after April 1, 2023, your eligibility remained the same until your next annual recertification.
 At that time, THMP will use the new method to determine your eligibility.

 You should contact your case worker to understand how this change will affect you.
 You can find the notification at Texas DSHS HIV/STD Program - Texas HIV Medication Program.

-Second, THMP will reinstate the 10 medications below, effective April 1, 2023.
+Second, THMP reinstated the ten medications below, effective April 1, 2023.

-These medications will be available to new and existing enrollees beginning April 1, 2023.
-Existing participants will receive a letter by March 1, 2023, informing them these medications are now available.
+These medications are available to new and existing enrollees.
+Existing participants will receive a letter by March 1, 2023, informing them that these medications are now available.